 At SpaceClear we believe that clearing your home and life is not just something you “do” to lighten your load.
 It is way bigger and yummier than that.
 Clearing is a journey that delivers sparkling clarity and spacious ease when you slow down, quiet the mind, let go of attachment, and cultivate gentle self-care.

 Clearing from the inside out is our specialty.
 Take your time to look around this website.
-With Stephanie's books, …
+With Stephanie's books, free …

 Stephanie brings over 35 years of teaching experience to her programs at centers worldwide including Kripalu, the New England School of Feng Shui, and Insight Events.
 Her passion is transforming a program that "you take" into one that "takes you" on a nourishing and revealing journey of your most clear and spacious self.
 From lectures and workshops to residential retreats and online courses there something to support everyone in feeling lighter …